queryluke/masseffect-5e-data/data/class-features/quick-cast.md

 ---
-id: quick_cast
 name: Quick Cast
+class: sentinel
+level: 5
 ---
-At {{ level }} level, when you use your action to cast a power, you may make a weapon attack as a bonus action.
+At 5th level, when you use your action to cast a power, you may make a weapon attack as a bonus action.